Soreing/rpc-service-cpp/README.md

 {    cout << fresult;
 }
 ```
 The `RCP()` function returns `true` if the call was successful, `false` if it was not.
-Thefollowing parameters are required:
+Parameters are:

 1. IP address of the RPC Server
 2. Port number of the RPC Server
-3. Return value.
-(Skip if the function has no return)
+3. Return value (Skip if the function has no return)
 4. Name ID of the requested function

-Any additional parameters will be converted to bytes and sent with the request as data for calling the function with.
+5. Any additional parameters will be converted to bytes and sent with the request as data for calling the function with.

 More Examples:
 ```c++